GENOCIDIST/GENOCIDIST/README.md

 # WARNING!!

 - I WILL ONLY BE ONLINE FROM 8:40AM CST TO 4:36PM CST DURING WEEKDAYS!
 Monday - Friday during school days
-- I need help, actual help
-- Get me out of this household
-- sleeping on the floor hurts
-- I can't handle this

 ***Hi!
 Hey!
 Hello!
 Welcome!***